Day 18 of 30 straight days of hot yoga at Moksha Yoga Los Angeles.

-Well finishing off day 18 of 30 straight days of hot yoga at Moksha Yoga Los Angeles, and laying on my mat with my eyes closed I was reminded of the day I went sky diving.
+Laying on my yoga mat with my eyes closed, I was reminded of the day I went sky diving.
 As the plane climbed higher and higher in the air, my fear did too.
-I was strapped to the instructor and so I was going to jump.
-So much fear and thoughts racing in my head, and I sat at the edge of the plane looking out, 2 miles up in the air, feet dangling, head racing. the instructor said, “Okay David We have to jump now, let’s do it.”
-I went, into the abyss, facing the fear head on, and the mind stopped, and we glided across the sky.
+I was strapped to the instructor, for a tandem jump, and so I was going to jump.
+So much fear, and these thoughts racing in my head, and I sat at the edge of the plane looking out, 2 miles up in the air, feet dangling, head racing. the instructor said, “Okay David We have to jump now, let’s do it.”
+I jumped, into the abyss, facing the fear head on, and the mind stopped, and we glided across the sky.
 It was awe-inspiring.
 No words can describe the feeling of jumping.
 The same holds true for yoga.
-Yes the mind may be racing in a pose, yes the mind may be trying to get your attention, but all you can do is breath into it, be with it, and allow the fear thoughts to go.
-I learned and I am still learning that these thoughts are just defending us, and protecting us, from what?
-Who cares?
-It just becomes endless stories on stories.
+Yes the mind may be racing in a pose, the mind may be trying to get your attention, but all you can do is breath and allow.